Antonio della Chiesa

+Antonio della Chiesa, OP (1394 - 22 January 1459) was an Italian Catholic priest and member of the Dominican Order.
+He served as a Dominican superior and was a companion of Bernardino of Siena.

+Della Chiesa was beatified by Pope Pius VII in 1819.

+Overview

-Antonio della Chiesa (1394 – 22 January 1459) was an Italian Roman Catholic Dominican superior and the companion of Bernardino of Siena.
-He was born in 1394 as the son of the Marquis della Chiesa in San Germano.
-He was well-educated due to being a noble and demonstrated a keen taste for the religious life and devoted himself to the service of God; he grew up with the hopes of becoming a member of the clergy.
+Della Chiesa was born in 1394 as the son of the Marquis della Chiesa in San Germano Vercellese.
+He was well-educated due to being a noble and demonstrated a keen taste for the religious life.
+He devoted himself to the service of God and grew up with the hopes of joining the clergy.
 His father opposed this desire, which later led to his son breaking off all links to his parents.

-Despite the protests of his parents, della Chiesa he became a member of the Order of Preachers in Vercelli at age 20 and soon gained great recognition as an apt preacher and confessor.
-He accompanied Saint Bernardine of Siena on a range of missions and served in various capacities in the Dominican monasteries.
-Among those positions was that of the prior; he served at the friaries of Como and Florence as well as in Savona and Bologna.
+Della Chiesa became a member of the Order of Preachers in Vercelli at the age of 22 and soon gained recognition as an apt preacher and confessor.
+He accompanied Saint Bernardine of Siena on a range of missions and served in various capacities in the Dominican priories.
+Among those positions was that of the prior and he served at the priory of Como and Florence as well as in Savona and Bologna.
 In Como, he reformed the life and morals of the town and was sent to govern other friaries following this success.
-It was at those friaries that he insisted on a rigorous observance to their rule of life according to Saint Dominic.
+It was at those friaries that he insisted on a rigorous observance of the Rule of St Augustine and the pattern of conventual life laid down by Saint Dominic.